 Even if an LTD insurance company agreed to pay benefits because it found the claimant could not perform the material duties of his or her own occupation, the insurance company may find that the claimant can perform other work and cut-off benefits at the 24-month mark under the broader “any occupation” standard.

 Time Limitation on Mental / Nervous Conditions and Disabilities Diagnosed by Subjective Complaints

-Some policies also have a two year for chronic pain conditions such as arthritis and chronic back pain, and and for medical conditions that are primarily diagnosed based on “subjective” complaints, including chronic fatigue syndrome, neuromusculoskeletal and soft tissue disorders, and / or fibromyalgia.
+Some policies also have a two year for chronic pain conditions such as arthritis and chronic back pain, and for medical conditions that are primarily diagnosed based on “subjective” complaints, including chronic fatigue syndrome, neuromusculoskeletal and soft tissue disorders, and/or fibromyalgia.
 Again, some insurance policies may carve out exceptions to this limitation.
-For example, I’ve seen a MetLife policy that has a 24 month limit on neuromusculoskeletal and soft tissue disorders, except where there is certain objective evidence.
+For example, I’ve seen a MetLife policy that has a 24-month limit on neuromusculoskeletal and soft tissue disorders, except where there is certain objective evidence.
 Here is an excerpt from that policy: